State Library Victoria: Redmond Barry Reading Room

 Located at the eastern end of the library, the Redmond Barry Reading Room is home to the library's contemporary collection of books, magazines and periodicals with the mezzanine housing folio-size books and providing additional independent study desks.
 It was built in 1893 as the home for the Industrial and Technological Museum.
 It became home to the National Museum of Victoria (now Melbourne Museum) from 1899 to 1997, and was known as McCoy Hall during this time.

 Heritage Collections Reading Room

 This closed-access reading room provides a space to view heritage collection materials.
 There are 14 historical pendant lamps hanging off the ceiling and a detailed ceramic embossed wall and ceiling.
 Map bags are the only collection of materials held in HCRR and consist of copies of maps of metropolitan Melbourne between the 1800s to 1900s and can be viewed without appointment, for all other collections entry to the Heritage Collections Reading Room is by appointment only.

 Arts Reading Room

-The library maintains an extensive, world-class collection of books, periodicals, recordings and other materials pertaining to art, music and the performing arts.
+The library maintains an extensive collection of books, periodicals, recordings and other materials pertaining to art, music and the performing arts.
 The Arts Reading Room is located beside the Newspaper and Family History Reading Room at the eastern end of the building, and contains workspaces for quiet study and AV equipment for providing access to the library's vast array of AV resources.